gogins/csound-webserver-opcodes/README.md

 into Csound as a set of opcodes.
-They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open one or more browser windows during the Csound performance; to open Internet resources during the Csound performance; and to control Csound's performance via a JavaScript JSON-RPC proxy for the Csound instance, or to install and/or execute JavaScript in the context of a Web page from C++ or Csound orchestra code.
+They enable a Csound orchestra to include HTML5 code, including JavaScript code; to open one or more browser windows during the Csound performance; to open Internet resources during the Csound performance; to control Csound's performance via a JavaScript JSON-RPC proxy for the Csound instance; or to install and/or execute JavaScript in the context of a Web page from C++ or Csound orchestra code.

 These are the opcodes:
 ```
-i_webkit_handle webkit_create [, i_rpc_port]
+i_webkit_handle webkit_create [i_rpc_port]
 webkit_open_uri i_webkit_handle, S_window_title, S_uri, i_width, i_height
 webkit_open_html i_webkit_handle, S_window_title, S_html, S_base_uri, i_width, i_height
 i_result webkit_run_javascript i_webkit_handle, S_javascript_code
 ```
-In addition, the following JavaScript interface is in the JavaScript context of each Web page opened by these opcodes.
-As far as possible this interface is the same as that in `csound.hpp`.
-The methods of the `csound` object
+In addition, the following JavaScript interface can be used from the JavaScript context a Web page opened by these opcodes.
+To do this, include the `csound.js` script in your HTML code.
+As far as possible, the methods of this interface are the same as that in `csound.hpp`:
-are:
 ```
 CompileCsdText
 CompileOrc